AlexRodriguezVillavicencio/AlexRodriguezVillavicencio/README.md

-    Hey there ,
+    Hey there
-Blockchain | FullStack Engineer
+Blockchain | FullStack Developer